Ball is in union's court as strike is in its fourth week

 He said union negotiators are fighting for a middle class way of life for workers.

-On Monday, Governor Gretchen Whitmer said she's concerned about the growing impact of the strike.
+Governor Gretchen Whitmer said she's concerned about the growing impact of the strike.

 On Monday, GM also shut down V8 engine and continuously variable transmission assembly lines at its Ramos Arizpe plant in Mexico, idling about 415 workers.